nlekkerman/HotelMateFrontend/GUEST_PRECHECKIN_IMPLEMENTATION_PLAN.md

 - [ ] Success/error states follow established UX patterns

 ## Non-Goals
-- Do NOT edit party names or booking details
+- Do NOT change party logic or guest roles
+- ✅ Party names may be edited via precheckin
 - Do NOT change party_complete logic
 - Do NOT touch backend endpoints
 - Do NOT assume field types beyond text/textarea initially